sethgray26/Shhh/ReadMe.md

 ## CRAFTING COSTS:

-Most guys are based off of existing ingame components (Steel, Forged Iron, Mechanical Parts, Duct Tape, Glue, Wood, etc).
+Most guns are based off of existing ingame components (Steel, Forged Iron, Mechanical Parts, Duct Tape, Glue, Wood, etc).
 The cost for these weapons is high, especially end-game weapons such as the Chaingun and Golden Gun.

 ## How to install